dat-ecosystem-archive/docs/docs/cookbook/server.md

 hypercored
 ```

 That's it.
 Now it will download and host the data for the each dat in the `feeds` file.
+Hypercored uses [hypercore-archiver](https://github.com/mafintosh/hypercore-archiver) for efficient sharing of many dats and full content history backup.

 See below for more detailed instructions.